nochso/doc/README.md

 ## Features:
  - Fastpress uses `prism.js` for syntax hightlighting (over 50 languages)
  - Font-awesome and bootstrap for easier front-end customization
+  - This might contradict the focus on speed.
+Bootstrap can be neat, but maybe we should go with normalize and create our own, more semantic CSS?
+I mean less divs/classes and styling HTML5 elements like `<article>`.
+  Makes customizing a lot easier instead of trying to fit everything into bootstrap IMO.
  - Disqus for commenting. (optional vanilla php comment feature)
  - Multipe user accounts for authoring blogs
  - Fetch/order blogs by unique tags, dates and authors
+  - This should be probably be the next task along with the database model.
  - *editable* blogs by visitors, edits then are sent as PR to your github account.
  - log in with github/twitter to comment.
  - easily embed gists and tweets into your blog post